 Does UCSB also have 78rpm recordings from this era?

 UCSB also has one of the largest collections of 78rpm discs in the United States.
 Approximately 50,000 items in the collection are cataloged.
-To search the collection, use our catalog, Pegasus.
+To search the collection, use UCSB Library Catalog.
 You can limit your search to 78rpm discs using the advanced search function.
-The discs have not been digitized, but information on the access policy is here.
+10,000 Victor recordings have been digitized and are available through the our sister project the Discography of American Historical Recordings and the National Jukebox.
+Information on access to other discs can be found here.

 Are you adding to the collection?

 The collection is being added to as cylinders are acquired by the library.
-Since the site went online in November 2005, over 2,000 additional cylinders have been added.
-It is also possible to search for recent additions in Pegasus, the UCSB Libraries online catalog.
+Since the site went online in October 2005, over 14,000 additional cylinders have been added.
+It is also possible to search for recent additions in the UCSB Library Catalog.
 Do a keyword search for "cylinder" and then use the "modify" function to limit to cylinders added since a certain date.

 Can I donate cylinders to be digitized?